AIRCentre/POS2IDON/README.md

 ## Citation

-If you find POS2IDON useful in your research, please acknowledge us using the following reference:
+If you find POS2IDON useful in your research, acknowledge us using the following reference:

 - A. Valente, E. Castanho, A. Giusti, J. Pinelo and P. Silva, "An Open-Source Data Pipeline Framework to Detect Floating Marine Plastic Litter Using Sentinel-2 Imagery and Machine Learning," IGARSS 2023 - 2023 IEEE International Geoscience and Remote Sensing Symposium, Pasadena, CA, USA, 2023, pp. 4108-4111, doi: [10.1109/IGARSS52108.2023.10281415](https://ieeexplore.ieee.org/document/10281415).